Logistics/Telematics

 Cross-Platform Solutions

-Our internal app was designed to give our team complete oversight of the fuel sensor ecosystem.
-This dashboard became the central nervous system of our operations, allowing our team to manage and track fuel sensor installations, monitor progress of each order, and oversee repair tickets.
-This comprehensive view of ongoing installations and repairs ensured that the team could efficiently manage workflows and resolve issues promptly.
+Our internal MIS dashboard allowed the operations team to schedule sensor installations, monitor order progress, and oversee repair tickets.
+This comprehensive view ensured the team could efficiently manage workflows and resolve issues promptly.

 Internal MIS Dashboard